Dome Cinema, Worthing: The campaign to save the Dome

 In February, the council put forward £110,000 towards building work that would keep the Dome watertight for the next five years.
 The Dome Preservation Trust was expected raise an equal amount so that the work could go ahead.
 At the same time, the liquidators installed Robins Cinemas as temporary managers of the Dome.
 Robins Cinemas operated a small chain of nine cinemas at the time and continued to run the cinema while a legal battle between the council and the liquidator over the rights to the leasehold of the Dome ran on until December 1992.

-Control of the Dome was returned to the Borough Council on 25 March 1992.
+Control of the Dome was returned to the borough council on 25 March 1992.
 The council immediately closed the cinema over safety concerns, to the shock of local residents.
 Council officers estimated £100,000 would be needed to make safe the electrical wiring in the Dome, though Seeboard eventually carried out the work for £26,500, completing the work in May 1993.

 Even though Robins Cinemas had been appointed to run the cinema by the liquidator, the borough council re-let the Dome to the cinema chain on a short-term lease.
-On 13 July 1993 the Dome held a charity showing of Jurassic Park to raise funds for the Dome Preservation Trust.
+On 13 July 1993, the Dome held a charity showing of Jurassic Park to raise funds for the Dome Preservation Trust.

-In 1994 urgent repairs were carried out the Dome tower itself at an eventual cost of £300,000 to the council.
+In 1994 urgent repairs were carried out to the Dome tower itself at an eventual cost of £300,000 to the council.
 Some of the more ornate architectural features of the Dome had been removed in the 1950s and the Dome Preservation Trust ran a campaign to raise funds so that these features could be replaced.
 The campaign included the creation of a new group called "Friends of the Dome", of which Professor Anthony Field CBE was the president.
 The campaign eventually raised over £10,000.